Documentation

 --model=<file>* YFull path and file name for target Hackolade model.
 Extension .json is optional

---path=<file>* YSpecify the directory path where the forward-engineered files will be created
+--path=<file>* YSpecify the directory path and file name where the forward-engineered files will be created

 --selectedObjects= "<containerName>: [<entity1>,<entity2>,…]"NSpecify array of entities to include to result from model [default: all] For multiple containers, separate them with semi-colon (;)